-But the main drawback was the fact that the document holder's portrait could only be reproduced in black and white.
+But the main drawback was that the document holder's portrait could only be reproduced in black and white.

-Thales has made considerable investments in the development of colour pictures for polycarbonate.
+Thales has made considerable investments in the development of color pictures for polycarbonate.

 About this infographics

 Given the broad scope of topics, this paper does not purport to provide an exhaustive assessment.
-It gives a basis for understanding some of the major milestones polycarbonate IDs have been experiencing in the last 20 years.
+It gives a basis for understanding some of the significant milestones polycarbonate IDs have experienced in the last 20 years.

-If you want to know more, we further develop the 1-block concept in our report on security design.
+- If you want to know more, we further develop the 1-block concept in our security design report.